ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/get-started/integrating-the-library.md

 "@ministryofjustice/hmpps-digital-prison-reporting-frontend": "^3",
 ```

-Ensure that you have the following dependencies in the expected ranges, to ensure compatibility between the libraries:
+Ensure that you have the following dependency in the expected range, to ensure compatibility between the libraries:

 ```
 "govuk-frontend": "^5.1.0",
-"@ministryofjustice/frontend": "^2.1.0",
 ```

 {% header 3, "SASS" %}